Yellowcard: 2003–2005: Ocean Avenue

-Lights and Sounds (2005–2006)
+2005–2006: Lights and Sounds

 After almost two years of touring, Yellowcard took a few months off at the beginning of 2005.
 Ryan Key and Peter Mosely moved to New York City to write the songs for the group's next album.
 The rest of the band remained in Los Angeles.
 The band regrouped in LA in the spring and began pre-production for the follow-up to Ocean Avenue in March.
 Recording and production was finished in September, and advertising began for the album.
 The band had originally announced that the album was expected for August 2005, but production and other delays pushed the release date back several months.

-In the months following, many problems had arisen between the bandmates.
-Ryan Key has made many comments since then stating, "The fame went to our heads."
+In the months following, many problems had arisen between the bandmates, with Key stating, "The fame went to our heads."
 After months of increasing tension stemming from Ben Harper's increased involvement with his indie label Takeover Records, Harper was removed from Yellowcard.
 He was replaced by Ryan Mendez from the band Staring Back.

-After leaving Yellowcard, Harper joined Amber Pacific as a touring guitarist.
-Harper left the band when the group returned to the studio, with Rick Hanson assuming the permanent guitarist role.
-Harper is now in the band HeyMike! and runs Takeover Records in California.Lights and Sounds was finally released on January 24, 2006.
+Lights and Sounds was finally released on January 24, 2006.
 A loose concept album, the theme centers around Yellowcard's negative feelings towards Los Angeles.
 Prior to the release of Lights and Sounds Ryan Key said that this ambitious album would probably alienate a large portion of the group's fan base, and that he was "100 percent okay with that."
 20 songs were recorded for the album, 14 of which are on the CD, plus a B-side available on import versions, CD singles, and at the iTunes Store, called "Three Flights Down".
 The opening track, "Three Flights Up", was the first instrumental track on a Yellowcard album since "Interlewd" on the band's first album, Midget Tossing.
 Those two and "Convocation" from their 2014 release, Lift a Sail, are the only instrumental tracks the band has released on an album.